15th and 16th May 2024

-Welcome to our course on Differentiation in Science for Science Teachers!
+Welcome to our online course on Differentiation in Science for Science Teachers!

 This course is designed to provide teachers with practical strategies and tools to effectively teach science to students with diverse needs.
 Covering students with disability as well as gifted and high potential students, this course will help you create an inclusive classroom environment that supports all learners.